 - Are there labeling requirements under the Farm Direct Rules?Yes, all state and federal labeling requirements apply: list of ingredients, net weight, name and address of the agricultural producer.
+Additionally, products must be labeled with “THIS PRODUCT IS HOMEMADE AND IS NOT PREPARED IN AN INSPECTED FOOD ESTABLISHMENT” and “NOT FOR RESALE”.
 Some products have additional labeling requirements.

 - Can I direct-market grains and legumes that I have grown under the Farm Direct Rules?Agricultural producers can grow and process for farm direct sale whole, hulled, crushed or ground grains, legumes and seeds, plus parched or roasted grains—if of a type customarily cooked before eating.
 These products must be labeled.

 - Can I dry what I grow if I want to sell it without a license?Yes.
 Farm Direct Marketing Rules allow agricultural producers to sell fruits, vegetables and herbs they have grown, harvested and dried, without a license.
 A license is not required to sell nuts grown, harvested, cured or dried, and cracked by agricultural producers.